Cubic graphs and the golden mean: Graphs with girth or

-Suppose that $G'$ is not simple, in that it has parallel edges.
-Then there exist two \qua s joined by two edges, which can occur in \grg{} any of the three ways drawn in Figure \ref{fig:twow}.
-The first is impossible by Lemma \ref{up4}.
-In the second, $u$ lies in both a $4$-cycle and a $5$-cycle having exactly one edge in common; on the other hand, $v$ cannot have this property since it would require some vertex in the diagram to have degree $4$ or more.
-In the third, $u$ is in a $4$-cycle and four $6$-cycles, and each $6$-cycle has a path of length $2$ in common with the $4$-cycle.
-By transitivity, $v$ has the same property, which implies that there is a path of length $4$ from $v$ to $w$ which is disjoint from the rest of the diagram.
-By iteration, we find that $G=\TT\LL$, a contradiction.
-In summary, $G'$ is infinite, transitive, cubic, and simple, whence $G'\in\sG_4$.

-For the sharpness of the upper bound, we refer to the proof of the more general Theorem \ref{g5}, following. \end{proof}
+For the upper bound, we refer to the following proof of the more general Theorem \ref{g5}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{g5}] Let $G\in \sG_{d,g}$ where $d,g\ge 3$, and let $F$ ($\in \sG_{d,g}$) be the given free product graph.
+\begin{proof}[Proof of Theorem \ref{g5}] Let $G\in \sG_{d,g}$ where $d,g\ge 3$, and let $F$ ($\in \sG_{d,g}$) be the given free product graph (see the statement of the theorem, and the remark that follows it).
 By \cite[Thm 11.6]{Wo}, $F$ covers $G$.
 Therefore, there is an injection from SAWs on $G$ with a given root to a corresponding set on $F$, whence $\mu(G)\le\mu(F)$.

 By \cite[Thm 3.3]{Gilch}, $\mu(F)=1/\zeta$ where $\zeta$ is the smallest positive real root of \eqref{eq:theeq}. \end{proof}